 Retrofit drains shall be of spun aluminum or copper construction,

 with a minimum 100mm (4”) wide flange.
-The flange shall be
+The flange shall be set in a

-and primed to ensure proper adhesion of the membrane flashing.
+primed to ensure proper adhesion of the membrane flashing.
 The

 drain size shall match that of the existing drain line.
 The